Rebel Wilson Celebrates ‘Year Of Health’ In Instagram Post Showcasing Stunning Weight Loss

 Thanks for all the love so far on my “Year of Health” journey – when I was reaching for the candies last night after dinner I thought to myself “hmmmm…better not” and had a bottle of water instead x 8kg’s to go until I hit my goal – hopefully I can do it by the end of the year x

-Within hours, the post racked up more than 700,000 likes and 11,000 comments, with an out pour of support from numerous fans.
-Many people commented with heart and fire emoji to cheer on the movie star while others wrote out how motivated they were by her success, often saying how she “inspired” to take action in their own lives.
+Within hours, the post racked up more than 700,000 likes and 11,000 comments, with an outpour of support from numerous fans.
+Many people commented with heart and fire emoji to cheer on the actress while others wrote out how motivated they were by her success, often saying how she “inspired” them to take action in their own lives.

 “You look amazing Rebel I just started my journey not that long ago but you are a true inspiration,” one user gushed.